djdarland/WildLIFE/README.md

   * X Windows seems to display OK
   * But not capturing evants.

+  * X Windows now getting events.
+  * In life_local_redo2/Examples queens.lf works - but not a good font
+  * I was gust using a font I knew existed.
+  * flowers works somewhat - but also get fatal errors at points.
+  * in life_local_redo2/Demo life_demo responds to events - things
+  * it calls are not there yet

+  * Main problem I I had that caused not getting events was
+  * using a .wild_life file to start applications.
+  * I found that out by accident!!!

 ---------------------------------------------------------------------------
 Copyright (C) Digital Equipment Corporation 1994
 This work may not be copied or reproduced in whole or in part or for any